We use cookies to improve your experience on our site. Please accept the Privacy Policy to continue.

 jonna.mercado@nychhc.org

-Dr. Jonna Mercado completed her Internal medicine residency program at New York Medical College (NYMC)- Metropolitan Hospital, where she also served as chief resident.
+Dr. Jonna Mercado completed her Internal Medicine residency at New York Medical College (NYMC) – Metropolitan Hospital, where she also served as Chief Resident.
 She has been involved in the education of medical students at NYMC since 2010.
-She was an Associate Program Director of the Internal Medicine program at Metropolitan Hospital from 2011 to 2021 and also served as the Director of Medicine clinic from 2013 to 2021.
-Given her strong interest in health policy/management and health services administration, Dr. Mercado completed her Master’s in Public Health at NYMC in 2017.
-Dr. Mercado joined Woodhull in June 2021 as Chief of Ambulatory Care and was later appointed as Chair of Medicine in February 2022.
-In her role, she leads the department’s administrative, quality of care and clinical activities and its operations.
-As Chair, she oversees the residency program administration through its program leadership led by Dr. Michael Malone.
-During her spare time, she enjoys traveling and discovering new places with family and friends.
-She loves the arts, music and theater and takes pleasure in going to museums, watching Broadway and ballet shows.
+From 2011 to 2021, Dr. Mercado was the Associate Program Director for the Internal Medicine program at Metropolitan Hospital and served as the Director of the Medicine Clinic from 2013 to 2021.
+With a strong interest in health policy, management, and health services administration, Dr. Mercado earned her Master’s in Public Health from NYMC in 2017.
+She joined Woodhull in June 2021 as Chief of Ambulatory Care and was appointed Chair of the Department of Medicine in February 2022.
+In this role, she leads the department’s administrative functions, quality of care initiatives, clinical activities, and operations.
+As Chair and Designated Institutional Official (DIO), Dr. Mercado also oversees the residency program administration, which is led by Dr. Michael Malone.
+In her free time, Dr. Mercado enjoys traveling and exploring new places with family and friends.
+She has a passion for the arts, including music, theater, and museums, and loves attending Broadway shows and ballet performances.

 Michael Malone, MD